taw00/dashcore-rpm/README.md

 # Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

-**Important notice (as of 2018-11-28):<br />EL7 and Fedora Linux 27 users need to migrate to Fedora Linux 29:**
+**Important notice:<br />EL7 and Fedora Linux 28 and older users need to migrate to Fedora Linux 29 or 30:**

-Dash Core 0.13.0 was released on January 14, 2019.
-As of that release, I will not be building Dash Core for EL7-based linuxes (CentOS7 and RHEL7) nor for Fedora Linux 27.
+Dash Core 0.14 was released on May 22, 2019.

-* EL7 is being dropped because the OS supplied libraries are simply far too dated.
-Once EL8 comes out (May-ish 2019), Dash Core builds _should_ be available on those platforms (currently EL8-beta is not building -- missing packages)
+* RHEL7/CentOS7 were dropped because the OS supplied libraries are simply far too dated.
+Once the build trees for EL8 comes out (sometime in 2019), Dash Core builds _should_ be available on those platforms (EL8-beta is not building -- missing packages)
-* As for Fedora Linux 27, it's EOL (end-of-life) as of November 30th, 2018.
+* Fedora Linux 27 and 28 are EOL (end-of-life).

-Please move to the latest version of Fedora (as of today, that is Fedora Linux 29 though 30 is in beta).
+Please move to the latest version of Fedora (as of today, that is Fedora Linux 29 though 30).
 Fedora upgrades are easy (see available documentation in the "documentation" folder).
-RHEL/CentOS to Fedora migrations should be performed as fresh installs.
+RHEL/CentOS to Fedora migrations should be performed as fresh installs (once and if available).

 ---